Sections

 Balanced, Transnational Strategies

 This leverages both the economies of scale and flexibility to drive bottom-line growth.
-It’s the balance between standardization and customization.
+It's the balance between standardization and customisation.

 The question isn’t if companies should serve global customers in their native languages.
-It’s how to do it with the right mix of standardized and customized content so every customer enjoys a culturally relevant experience.
+It's how to do it with the right mix of standardised and customised content so every customer enjoys a culturally relevant experience.
 This must also be accomplished in ways that don’t overburden internal resources or budgets.

 The secret is compromise.